vivitt/bank-account-kata/README.md

 - `npm run dev` to start the server in port 3000

 ## Further Improvements
 The first and main improvement I would add to this UI is enhancing accessibility and usability by adding error messages.
 These messages would inform users of the specific issues when they attempt to submit invalid input values.
+Also, implementing a more secure method for validating IBAN numbers would further improve the app.

-Additionally, implementing a more secure method for validating IBAN numbers would further improve the app.
+There is also room for improvement in the flexibility of the layout, making it more adaptable to smaller screens.

 Finally, the movements are currently stored in a `ts` file with placeholder data, and new movements aren't saved.
 So, adding user authentication and a database connection would be the next step if I were to continue working on this project.